Renaming Campus Spaces

 No single source contains a fully researched history of campus buildings and their names, just as no single source contains a fully researched history of slavery at Hollins.
 Much work remains to be done.

 Several of the oldest buildings on campus were built before the end of the U.S. Civil War in 1865, making it highly likely that they were constructed using the labor of enslaved people: East dates back to 1856, while Main was completed in 1861.

 Tayloe Gym is named after George Plater Tayloe, whose leadership of the Hollins Board of Trustees began with Valley Union Seminary in 1843 and continued until his death in 1897, along with other political and philanthropic causes.
 George Tayloe’s wealth derived from his ownership of several Virginia ironworks, cotton plantations in Alabama, and the labor of more than 200 enslaved people.

 The Cocke Administration building is named after Charles Lewis Cocke, who is often referred to as the “Founder” of Hollins.
 Cocke, who became superintendent of of the school in 1846, arrived on campus with a number of enslaved people owned by the Cocke family.

 Learn more: our website includes a list of news, reports, scholarly articles and other resources.

-Listen and participate: Hollins staff, students, alums and faculty are encouraged to attend the additional Listening Sessions that will be scheduled during the Spring 2021 semester.
+Listen and participate: Hollins staff, students, alums and faculty are encouraged to engage with the work of the Reconciliation: Campus Spaces Task Force.
+Read more about the task force here.